 16. Austrian Sculpture Park

-And best of all Werner Reiterer’s gesture (2003/04) – a bright pink ball which inflates and deflates with a loud bang to play with our habits of perception (okay I read that last bit in the brochure!).
+And best of all Werner Reiterer’s gesture (2003/04) – a bright pink ball that inflates and deflates with a loud bang to play with our habits of perception (okay I read that last bit in the brochure).

 Nothing like a picnic when visiting a sculpture park!
 Order your picnic ahead of time from the Ramada hotel at Graz Airport.

 ⇒ Switzerland is one of the most beautiful countries in the world.
 Don’t miss my posts on 14 Great Things to do in Verbier that aren’t skiing and 20 Reasons to Visit Verbier in Summer.

 17. Forstner Brewery